Birth 1883 in Stonington, Connecticut

 Let’s Remember!

 This challenge 52 Ancestors in 52 Weeks is provided by Amy Johnson Crow of No Story Too Small (Don't you just love that title?).
 I am jumping in on week three, which will be my week one, but I am ommitting the number count in my title so as not to confuse anyone...or me.
 Thank you, Amy, for this challenge.
-Weekly recaps by Amy can be read here
+Weekly recaps by Amy can be read here.

 As a bonus, because I am the Scrappy Genealogist, each of my posts will include a heritage page featuring my ancestor.
 Hope you enjoy them!
-Wondering about the
+Wondering about the Fishing Friday title?
+That's fishing for family Friday.

 No comments: